fjebaker/nkt/README.md

 - Sorry, I only really use `zsh` at the moment and writing completion files is not a hobby of mine.

+## Getting started

+Before we look at how to put information _in_ to nkt, let's quickly talk about a few ways of getting information _out_ of nkt.
+For any successful note taking application, it's important to know how to find things again.

+Most nkt commands that interact with something in your knowledge base use a selector to do so.
+The selector can be a pretty general statement, and has some semantic additions built in; for example:

+- A number, like `1`, `4`, `7` means "n days ago". `1` will select yesterday. `0` is today.
+- A date `2024-01-07` (in `YYYY-MM-DD`) will also select a specific day.
+- A qualified number like `t1` or `t8` will select a specific task (we'll get onto those later).
+- A name `art.pre-raphaelite` or `maths` will select an item by name.
+This could be the name of a note or the title of a task.

+You can test what a selection will do using the `select` command.
+All of these can be made more granular by including, say, a `--journal work` flag to indicate you want to select `2` days ago in the `work` journal.

+To select a specific entry, you need to choose both a day and pass a `--time HH:MM:SS` flag.
+This is where shell completion comes in handy, as you can do `nkt select 0 --time <TAB>` and a list of times will come up to select from.

+Often, though, you don't know where something is stored, you just know it's somewhere.
+That's where `find` comes in useful as a fuzzy text finder.
+It's worth just having a look at `help find` to see what you can do with it, and also to know that it's aliased to `f` so you can just do `nkt f` when you're in a rush.

+The other commands you will likely end up using the most are `log`, `read`, and `edit`.
+So let's introduce the stars of the show:

+- `log` is used to add a new entry to a journal.
+It's there so when you need to quickly jot down an idea or a thought it's there for you.
+Log stores a timestamp for every entry so you can flick back through them easily.

+- `read` is used to read different things.
+Without any arguments read will just print the last `n` entries from you journal, interweaved with any status changes in your tasklists.
+You can also use it to read specific notes, which will just get printed directly to your terminal.

+- `edit` is used to add new notes into a directory or to modify existing information. `edit` will only create a new note if you tell it to, to avoid accidentally adding notes you didn't mean to.

+  You can also use edit to modify an entry by selecting it by its timestamp on a certain day.

+  If given no arguments, `edit` will go interactive (like `find`) and let you fuzzy search through the names of your notes.
+See `help edit` for more details.

+This is probably enough to get going.
+Have a look at [Tags](#tags) to learn more about organising your notes effectively, and [Text compilers](#Text-compilers) to learn how to produce rendered versions of your notes.

+## Configuration

+Most things are pretty self evident regarding what they do.
+Check the `~/.nkt/topology.json` to see the configuration, and edit this file as you please.

 ## Reference

 General help: